OUR HISTORY

 BERNICE W. CLAY

-In September of 1993, founder Bernice W. Clay incorporated LA, Inc. as a non-profit organization.
+Thirty years ago, in September of 1993, founder Bernice W. Clay incorporated LA, Inc. as a non-profit organization.
 Bernice had a vision to help underprivileged youth in areas of special education, severe emotional/behavioral problems, and speech impediments.
 During her 20 years as a speech pathologist for the LA Unified School District in Aphasia and Special Education, her passion for helping high-risk youth developed.
 Finally, in 1996, her dream was realized when the first six-bed group home opened.
 Bernice passed away just 3 years later, but her daughter Pamela R. Clay and LA, Inc., Board of Directors have continued her mission to help at-risk youth.

 OUR LEGACY CONTINUES